 1. Raise the wiper arm off the windshield.

-2. Disconnect the blade assembly from the wiper arm by pushing in the lock tab.
+2. Front Windshield Wipers only: Disconnect the blade assembly from the wiper arm by pushing in the lock tab.
 Hold it in while you push the blade assembly toward the base of the arm.